dbarnett/dotfiles/howto_setup_new_machine.md

 $ yadm clone git@github.com:dbarnett/dotfiles.git
 ```

+Note: requires env var support in yadm 3.2.0 or later.

 The following instructions are mostly old manual setup instructions I need to
 update to take advantage of yadm.